protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ![Screenshot of form component](./images/flow-nft-marketplace/form.png)

-> **💡 How I write code**
-> The way I write code is to write very small unit at a time, then test that it works as intended, then if it might be reusable, wrap
-> it in a function.
-Then I repeat.
-This makes perfect sense.
-The more code we write, the harder it is to debug and go back to fix something.
-It is always better to write less code in general.
-> Here, I would include `console.log()` in each event handler, then test clicking the form to make sure the logged values are what I expected before moving on.

 ## Minting logic

 Here comes the interesting part.
 We will hook up the `Mint` button to actually mint a token based on user's input!